 4R NMS Specialty Certification

 The 4R NMS specialty is for CCAs who do nutrient management planning and focus their work in this area.
 It allows CCAs to prove their knowledge, advance their skills and draw awareness to their abilities.
 It should align with USDA-NRCS and state nutrient management standards.
-This exam is being offered in the following states on February 5, 2016: Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio and Wisconsin.
-You must already have a CCA certification within these states to be eligibile to take the 4R NMS exam.
-Other states/provinces may be added in the future.
+This exam is being offered in the following states on August 5, 2016: Illinois, Indiana, Iowa, Michigan, Missouri, Minnesota, Ohio and Wisconsin.
+You must already have a CCA certification within these states to be eligible to take the 4R NMS exam.
 There are plans to expand to more states in the near future.
 If you would like to see this specialty be available in your state/province, please contact your local board contact or ICCA Representative.
 Once the 4R exam is passed, an annual maintenance fee will be charged in addition to your CCA renewal, and the minimum CEUs required for Nutrient Management and Soil and Water Management will increase to 7.5 each (from 5.0).

 - 4R NMS Exam Registration

 - 4R NMS Performance Objectives

 Everybody is talking about 4Rs, and the importance of policing ourselves before others do.
 This 6-webinar series reviewed the essentials of Right Source, Right Rate, Right Place, Right Time, and built upon the 4R Nutrient Management Planning (4R NMP) performance objectives to provide practical information the planner can use year-round in nutrient management recommendations.